LESC-Unicamp/Monte-Carlo-Mixtures-of-Ellipsoids-Spherocylinders-Cylinders/README.md

 5. Force Fields
     - Spherical Square Well (perturbed system only*)

+6. Cell Lists

-<sub>*This means that the potential does not affect the molecular configuration of the system, which is solely defined by the purely repulsive hard-core potential.</sub>
+<sub>*This means that the potential does not affect the molecular configuration of the system, which is solely defined by the purely repulsive hard-core potential.
+This is used for the evaluation of thermodynamic perturbation theories.</sub>

 ## <a name="language"></a>Language
 <p align="justify">